 Any organisation with an international footprint needs to be aware of the complexities involved in sending goods across borders.
 In the case of MRO (maintenance, repair and operations) products and tools, there are a number of legislative and logistical hurdles that need to be negotiated before they can be shipped.

 But why ship items when you could use local suppliers?
-“It comes down to quality, trust and consistency of service,” explains Lee Kilminster, Country Manager Export and Distributor Sales at RS.
+“It comes down to quality, trust and consistency of service,” explains Lee Kilminster, Sales Director for International Sales and Partners at RS.
 “If a UK-based shipping firm’s vessel pulls into port in Cyprus and needs specific tools to carry out maintenance, they have the choice of trying to source those tools from a local supplier that they don’t know and don’t have a trusted relationship with, or they could use a global supplier such as RS, where they know they will get the right quality of equipment, delivered anywhere in the world in a fast, compliant way.

-"A global supplier such as RS will get the right quality of equipment, delivered anywhere in the world in a fast, compliant way "Lee Kilminster, Country Manager Russia & European Channel Partners, RS
+"A global supplier such as RS will get the right quality of equipment, delivered anywhere in the world in a fast, compliant way "Lee Kilminster, Sales Director, International Sales and Partners, RS

 “Any company operating in more than one country will benefit from working with a global supplier,” he adds.
 “It negates the need for a large number of individual suppliers across a network, so the company can work with a small number of trusted suppliers that are capable of delivering products wherever they need them.
 This ensures both the quality and consistency of service.”